mehulagg/gitlab/doc/user/project/integrations/redmine.md

 ## Reference issues in Redmine

-Issues in Redmine can be referenced in two alternative ways:
+You can reference issues in Redmine using:

 - `#<ID>`, where `<ID>` is a number (example `#143`).
 - `<PROJECT>-<ID>`, for example `API_32-143`, where: